-- We now have limited daily access (M-F) for both the Johnson & Johnson vaccine and the Pfizer vaccine at our 600 Orondo location in Wenatchee and in Chelan.
+- We now have limited daily access (M-F) for both the COVID-19 vaccine at each of our medical sites.
+Please call and make an appointment at a location near you.

 Good news!
 CVCH has enough safety measures in place to welcome visitors back into clinic visits.
 While it is still safest to leave unvaccinated people at home, if you want or need to bring family or helpers to the clinic for your visit, please make sure everyone is masked and no one has symptoms of COVID-19.
 Please use our in-car check in when possible, and please wait outside the building whenever possible.
 We may need to limit visitors in certain types of visits, and will let you know that before your visit.
 We know that these precautions can be a bummer, but getting vaccinated and following these precautions will help us get things back to normal as soon as possible.

 Click here to visit the DOH website for FAQs and more information.

 About the Covid-19 Vaccines:

 The Pfizer-BioNTech COVID-19 vaccine: Is a two-dose vaccine, given 21 days apart.
 Clinical trial data show the vaccine is 95 percent effective at preventing symptomatic COVID-19 illness.
 Individuals will not be considered fully protected until one to two weeks after they receive the second dose.
 The FDA expert panel reviewing the data for this vaccine determined the benefit of the vaccine outweighs the known risk and this has been authorized for use in the United States.